Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 # ECONOMICAL: One Hosted Zone with subdomains

-- myapp.com ($0.50/month)
+- myapp.com at $0.50/month

-- prod.myapp.com (record)
+- prod.myapp.com as a record

-- staging.myapp.com (record)
+- staging.myapp.com as a record

-- dev.myapp.com (record)
+- dev.myapp.com as a record

 Total: $0.50/month

-3. Appropriate health check interval
+3. Select the appropriate health check interval

 RequestInterval: 10s # $1.00/month

-FailureThreshold: 2 # Failover in ~20s
+FailureThreshold: 2 # Failover in approximately 20s

-# For standard apps:
+# For standard applications:

 RequestInterval: 30s # $0.50/month

-FailureThreshold: 3 # Failover in ~90s
+FailureThreshold: 3 # Failover in approximately 90s

 # Savings: 50% per health check

-4. Routing Policy based on need
+4. Choose routing policy based on actual need

 # Simple/Failover: $0.40/1M queries

-# For most cases
+# Sufficient for most use cases

-# Latency-based: $0.60/1M queries (+50%)
+# Latency-based: $0.60/1M queries -- a 50% premium

-# Geolocation: $0.70/1M queries (+75%)
+# Geolocation: $0.70/1M queries -- a 75% premium

-# Only for strict compliance or localization
+# Only for strict compliance or content localization

 Integration with Other Services

-AWS ServiceHow It IntegratesTypical Use Case
+AWS ServiceIntegration MethodTypical Use Case

-Application Load Balancer (ALB)ALIAS record points to ALB DNSmyapp.com → ALB distributes to EC2 instances
+Application Load BalancerALIAS record points to ALB DNSmyapp.com directs to ALB distributing traffic across EC2 instances

-CloudFrontALIAS record points to CloudFront distributionGlobal CDN with custom domain (cdn.myapp.com)
+CloudFrontALIAS record points to CloudFront distributionGlobal CDN with custom domain: cdn.myapp.com

 Elastic BeanstalkALIAS record points to EB environmentSimplified PaaS deployment with custom domain

-VPCPrivate Hosted Zones only accessible from VPCInternal DNS for RDS, ElastiCache (db.internal)
+VPCPrivate Hosted Zones accessible only from VPCInternal DNS for RDS, ElastiCache: db.internal

-Global AcceleratorALIAS record points to acceleratorAnycast IPs for ultra-low latency global
+Global AcceleratorALIAS record points to acceleratorAnycast IPs for ultra-low latency global routing

 Additional Resources